Woman admits putting needle in strawberry, sparking health alert

 A mother-of-two has admitted making up a story about finding a needle in strawberries bought from a New Zealand supermarket.

-She appeared at Timaru District Court this morning.
+She pleaded guilty to both charges at Timaru District Court this morning.

-Temperley claimed she found a needle in a strawberry that came in a punnet bought from the port city's Pak 'n Save on December 10.

-As a result of the complaint, the supermarket then pulled all strawberries from its shelves.

 The court heard how the supermarket destroyed 2040 punnets of strawberries following the initial complaint and police investigation.